-- The mine is not an open cast mine - The mine is not an abandoned/decommissioned coal mine - There is no capture of virgin coal-bed methane - There is no usage of CO2 or any other fluid/gas to enhance CMM drainage (In step 1 below the method of extraction is described in more detail)
+- The mine is not an open cast mine - The mine is not an abandoned/decommissioned coal mine - There is no capture of virgin coal-bed methane - There is no usage of $CO_2$ or any other fluid/gas to enhance CMM drainage (In step 1 below the method of extraction is described in more detail) - The thermal demand is defined

-Hence ACM0008 version03 is fully applicable to this project.
+Hence ACM0008 version 03 is fully applicable to this project.

 According to the ACM0008 methodology, all technically feasible options to extract and utilise CMM have to be assessed to determine the correct baseline scenario.
-The technically feasible options for extracting and treating CMM are:
+The technically feasible options for extracting (step 1a) CMM are: